 Visa Services

-The Australian High Commission in Port Moresby, Papua New Guinea has no visa function.
-Our office in Suva, Fiji manages visa services for clients in Papua New Guinea.
-Please visit: Visas and migration (highcommission.gov.au)
+Our office in Port Moresby manages visa services for clients in Papua New Guinea.

 You can apply online for most Australian visas and citizenship through ImmiAccount.
 This is the preferred and most efficient way to apply.

-From 1 February 2022, the Department of Home Affairs will start collecting biometrics from people in Papua New Guinea who are applying for a visa to Australia.
-Biometrics are collected through a quick and easy process that captures a photograph of your face and a 10-digit electronic fingerprint scan (the fingerprint scan does not use any ink).
+The Department of Home Affairs collects biometrics from people in Papua New Guinea of any nationality who are applying for a visa to Australia.
+Biometrics collected are a digital photograph of your face and a 10-digit electronic fingerprint scan (the fingerprint scan does not use any ink).

 VFS Global website: http://www.vfsglobal.com/australia/